karmaxa/academy-project/README.md

 # academy-project
 IT Academy graduation Python project

-This is a web app for small education services helping management of students students' academic performance.
+This is a web app for small education services helping management of students' academic performance.

 Dependencies: